-- The Fourth IMO GHG Study (published in 2020) updated the carbon intensity • estimates for 2012, the size categories per ship type and size, and future projections of transport demand for 2050. - The developments leading up to MEPC 76 in terms of the carbon intensity metrics chosen for ship types that use gross-tonnage (e.g., Cruise).
+- The Fourth IMO GHG Study (published in 2020) updated the carbon intensity estimates for 2012, the size categories per ship type and size, and future projections of transport demand for 2050. - The developments leading up to MEPC 76 in terms of the carbon intensity metrics chosen for ship types that use gross-tonnage (e.g., Cruise).

 The Fourth IMO GHG Study improved its methodology for estimating carbon emissions, and estimated the carbon intensity of ships in the world fleet and per ship type and size category.
 Various carbon intensity metrics were estimated including EEOI, AER, and cgDIST for the period 2012-18.
 The Study also used a different methodology for projecting transport demand.
-Overall, the revisions made to carbon emissions were a result of an improved methodology, while transport demand projections took account of recent trends in the relationship between maritime trade and its drivers (e.g., macroeconomic indicators) and different models used.
+Overall, the revisions made to carbon emissions were a result of an improved methodology19, while transport demand projections took account of recent trends in the relationship between maritime trade and its drivers (e.g., macroeconomic indicators) and different models used.

-This impacted the steepness of the global cargo decarbonization trajectory, which can mostly be explained by a lower transport demand projection.
-Figure 19 shows a comparison of the Poseidon Principles global cargo decarbonization trajectory following the Third IMO GHG Study (blue colour) and following the Fourth IMO GHG Study (green colour).
+This impacted the steepness of the global cargo decarbonisation trajectory, which can mostly be explained by a lower transport demand projection.
+Figure 19 shows a comparison of the Poseidon Principles global cargo decarbonisation trajectory following the Third IMO GHG Study (blue colour) and following the Fourth IMO GHG Study (green colour).

-reflecting the update from the Third to the Fourth IMO GHG Study
+A comparison of the global carbon intensity trajectory between the reflecting the update from the Third to the Fourth IMO GHG Study

 The Fourth IMO GHG Study also updated the size bins per ship type to take into account the development of the fleet between 2012 and 2018 whilst also considering future fleet development.
-This had the effect of breaking out larger size ranges used in the Third IMO GHG Study into smaller size bins.
+This had the effect of breaking out larger size ranges used in the Third IMO GHG Study into smaller size bins.20

-See page 184 of the 4th IMO GHG Study for a comparison between the Third and Fourth GHG Studies.
+19 See page 184 of the 4^{th} IMO GHG Study for a comparison between the Third and Fourth GHG Studies.

-See Table 8 in the 4th IMO GHG Study for a mapping of size bins from the 3rd IMO GHG Study to 20 the 4th IMO GHG Study.
+See Table 8 in the 4^{th} IMO GHG Study for a mapping of size bins from the 3^{rd} IMO GHG Study to the 4^{th} IMO GHG Study.

-In the 2019 Poseidon Principles (Version 3.0), the carbon intensity of three ship types - Cruise, Ferry Ro-pax and Ferry Pax-only, were measured in $CO_2/GT$ which are better measured using a volumetric proxy as they carry passengers.
+In the 2019 Poseidon Principles (Version 3.0), the carbon intensity of three ship types - Cruise, Ferry Ro-pax and Ferry Pax-only, were measured in $\rm CO_2/GT$ which are better measured using a volumetric proxy as they carry passengers.
 Various proposals submitted to the IMO in advance of the MEPC 76 meeting have recommended the use of cgDIST for these ship types, as well as Vehicle carriers which are also measured in GT units in the Fourth IMO GHG Study.
 The Poseidon Principles has adopted this metric as it controls not only for the different capacity units but also the distance travelled.
-Therefore, separate global decarbonization trajectory is provided for these four ship types to determine the global index values.
+Therefore, separate global decarbonisation trajectory is provided for these four ship types to determine the global index values.